shareeep/fishmuggers-is216/README.md

     -   **Build Command**: `npm install && npm run build`
     -   **Publish Directory**: `dist`

--   Add the environment variables needed for the frontend `.env` file (including the backend URL from the previous step).
+-   Add the environment variables needed for the frontend referencing what is in the `.env.example` file (including the backend URL from the previous step).

 -   In the **Redirect and Rewrite Rules** section, add the following rule:
     -   **Source**: `/*`